 Myth #27: Best ages to start a startup is 20 to 30.

 The Reality: Quite the contrary.
 Data shows odds of success are highest for founders aged 35 and above.
-You have not only acquired critical business and interpersonal skills but also some funds to allow you to take bigger risks.
-Although, never forget age is never a limit.
-If you have the entrepreneurial fire within you, it is not too early, nor too late to begin.
+It is because you have acquired critical business and interpersonal skills and some funds to allow you to take bigger risks.
+However, never forget age is never a limit.
+If you have the entrepreneurial fire within you, it is not too early nor too late to begin.